Tips & Clicks for Super Frugal Shopping by Applying Coupon Codes @ Amazon.com

 Like most online retailers, Amazon.com offers these secret "promo codes" or "coupon codes" to entice customers to shop at their online stores.

 UPDATE: Amazon has made it MUCH easier to find and apply Amazon Coupon Codes for instant savings.
 As you'll see when you click the following link, in most cases you can digitally clip the coupon and the special Amazon savings code will automatically be applied at checkout to discount the product price before you pay.

 Click here to be taken to Amazon's Coupon Code hub where you can search for coupons in specific categories or brands

 You can usually type these special deal codes into a box at checkout for instant savings on your purchases - no strings attached what-so-ever.
 This page will cut you to the quick on finding and using these wonderfully frugal, yet often clandestined deals.

-When you learn first-hand just how many thousands of dollars you can save every year, on practically ANYTHING, just by applying these extremely frugal tricks of the trade, you will never again shop online without first doing a search for coupon codes (see the coupon code finder, tools, and tips below).
+When you learn first-hand just how many thousands of dollars you can save every year, on practically ANYTHING, just by applying these extremely frugal tricks of the trade, you will never again shop online without first doing a search for coupon codes.

 Often after you enter the code into the promo code slot, you have to click a button labeled "apply promotional code", or something similar.